 - Snow, ice, or hail gather on your house's roof.
 As long as the ambient temperature and the roof temperature are below freezing, the accumulated materials remain frozen.

-- The frozen materials begin to melt, either due to exposure from the sun, increased ambient temperature, or heat rising up from the house.
+- The frozen materials begin to melt, either due to exposure from the sun, increased ambient temperature, or heat rising from the house.
 Homes with poor attic insulation are more susceptible to ice dams because more heat escapes through the roof.

 - The melting materials drain downward, toward the eaves, gutters, and eventually the ground.
 If the eaves remain above freezing and the gutters carry away the water, ice dams will not form.